Hakamate/Hakamate/README.md

 ### 🤔 About me 🤔
 As a technophile, I'm currently in IT engineering school at Cesi.
 I'm passionate about solution development, starting from scratch to customers needs.
 I also like managing a project and talk with customers to support them.
 That why I want te bo a Product Owner / Scrum Master.
 Besides that, I want to mount my own entreprise to deliver IT services and create solution to make world easier.
+I'm currently doing a technological watch thanks to Discord, let's check it and participate : https://discord.gg/hmuX8NX
 </p>

 <br>